model-checking/kani/rmc-docs/src/limitations.md

 ### Assembly

-CBMC support for assembly code is quite limited.
-It may be extended in the future but at present there are no plans to do so.
+RMC does not support assembly code for now.
+We may add it in the future but at present there are no plans to do so.

 Check out the tracking issues for [inline assembly (`asm!` macro)](https://github.com/model-checking/rmc/issues/2) and [global assembly